giampaolo/psutil/README.rst

 psutil is a cross-platform library for retrieving information about running **processes** and **system utilization** (CPU, memory, disks, network, sensors) in Python.
 It is useful mainly for **system monitoring**, **profiling**, **limiting process resources**, and **managing running processes**.

-It implements many functionalities offered by UNIX command line tool such as *ps, top, free, iotop, netstat, ifconfig, lsof* and others (see `shell equivalents`_). psutil supports the following platforms:
+It implements many functionalities offered by UNIX command line tool such as *ps, top, free, iotop, netstat, ifconfig, lsof* and others (see `shell equivalents`_).
+Psutil supports the following platforms:

 - **Linux**
 - **Windows**